 When McGurn's men thought they saw Bugs Moran, they got into their police uniforms and drove over to the garage in a stolen police car.
 The bootleggers, caught in the act, lined up against the wall.
 McGurn's men took the bootleggers' guns and opened fire with two machine guns.
 All the men except Frank Gusenberg were killed outright in cold blood.

-not wanting to be caught up in the raid.
+The plan appeared to go brilliantly except for one major detail; Bugs Moran was not among the dead.
+Moran had seen the police car and took off, not wanting to be caught up in the raid.
 Even though Al Capone was conveniently in Florida, the police and the newspapers knew who had staged the massacre.

 The St. Valentine's Day Massacre became a national media event immortalizing Capone as the most ruthless, feared, smartest and elegant of gangland bosses.
 Even while powerful forces were amassing against him, Capone indulged in one last bloody act of revenge—the killing of two Sicilian colleagues who he believed had betrayed him.
 Capone invited his victims to a sumptuous banquet where he brutally pulverized them with a baseball bat.
 Capone had observed the old tradition of wining and dining traitors before executing them.

 Al Capone's activities attracted the attention of President Herbert Hoover who in March, 1929, asked Andrew Mellon, his secretary of the Treasury, "Have you got this fellow Capone yet?
 I want that man in jail."
 Mellon set out to get the necessary evidence both to prove income tax evasion and to amass enough evidence to prosecute Capone successfully for Prohibition violations.